matt5834/guides/pages/musicworks1/begin_your_composition.md

 ### Memorable
 Of course we want students to creat a smooth melodic shape for their main melody.
 Remind students that they can acheive this by using notes that move mostly be step with ocassiona skips and leaps.

-## Classroom Activity
+<h2><span class="label label-success">Classroom Activity</span></h2>

-{% include callout.html content="**Classroom Activity** <br>The majority of learning happens when students listen to each others work during a classtime discussion.
+>The majority of learning happens when students listen to each others work during a classtime discussion.
 After students have completed this assignment either at home or during class time it is highly recommended that teachers choose a handful of pieces to display on a classroom projector or smartBoard.
 Often playing the student example followed by the question **Is Suzies main melody singable and memorable?** will be enough to facilitate a discussion from which all can learn.
-You may want to include the class in helping a student correct any errors.   " type="primary" %}
+You may want to include the class in helping a student correct any errors.

 ## Creating a Safe Environment